AlejandroMus/kracs/README.md

 jupyter notebook --port=<port choosed with run.sh> --no-browser --ip=0.0.0.0 --allow-root

-# NOTES
+# NOTES.
+IMPORTANT, PLEASE READ BEFORE RUNNING!!
 - The working directory of the image contains the SOFTWARES' folder, where the main softwares can be found.
-Moreover, the .casa folder is also in the $HOME,
+Moreover, the .casa folder is also in the $HOME.
-- Nowadays, the AIPS installation is not automatize.
-It can be done by hand just executing the install.pl file located on ~/SOFTWARES/AIPS/<version>.
+- T¡For using AIPS, change to aips group (su aips, pswd: aips).
 - The alias _casa_ is for CASA5.7.
-On the other hand, _casa6_ will invoke CASAv6 (needed for SYMBA but not working poltools).
+On the other hand, _casa6_ will invoke CASAv6 (needed for SYMBA but not working poltools wih Python3).
+For DIFMAP is difmap
 - The file "requirements.txt" is used for installing necessay packages for Python2.7 (e.g., numpy, scipy...).
-- One needs to do _conda activate ehtim_ for having the conda env. with ehtim, ehtplot and DMC.
+- *One needs to do _conda activate ehtim_ for having the conda env. with ehtim, ehtplot and DMC.*
+- run.sh needs x11-flag (thank to Chi-kwan Chan) to get the display env.

 # TODO